New York City Ballet: Principal

-Dance Theatre of Harlem- C0-founder Artistic Director Emerita
+Dance Theatre of Harlem: Co-founder, Artistic Director Emerita

-Arthur Mitchell is an African American dancer, choreographer, and director of the Dance Theater of Harlem.
+Arthur Mitchell was an African American dancer, choreographer, and director of the Dance Theatre of Harlem.

-Mitchell choreographed a number of ballets for the Dance Theater of Harlem.
-In 1973 Arthur Mitchell and his company presented the prize-winning television special Rythmetron, choreographed by Mitchell himself in 1968.
-After two European tours and three National tours the company had their first full season in New York in 1974.
-In 1981 Dance Theater of Harlem performed at Covent Garden and in 1982 had their first season at the Metropolitan Opera, Lincoln Center, in New York.
-Arthur Mitchell’s 1984 Creole Giselle, set in 19th century Louisiana where Giselle is the favorite mistress of the plantation owner, was the first American ballet to win England’s Laurence Olivier Award for best new dance production.
+Mitchell choreographed a number of ballets for the Dance Theatre of Harlem.
+In 1973 Mitchell and his company presented the prize-winning television special Rythmetron, choreographed by Mitchell himself in 1968.
+After two European tours and three national tours, the company had their first full season in New York in 1974.
+In 1981 Dance Theatre of Harlem performed at Covent Garden and in 1982 had their first season at the Metropolitan Opera, Lincoln Center, in New York.
+Mitchell’s 1984 Creole Giselle, set in 19th century Louisiana, where Giselle is the favorite mistress of the plantation owner, was the first American ballet to win England’s Laurence Olivier Award for best new dance production.

-Dance Theater of Harlem then toured Russia for five weeks in 1988 and segregated South Africa in 1992.
-Arthur Mitchell established the Dancing Through Barriers outreach program, an ongoing “traveling university” of lectures, classes and workshops for inner-city children in the U.S.A. and England.
-In 1993 Arthur Mitchell received the Kennedy Center Honors Award and was given Living Landmark status by the New York Landmark Conservancy.
-1994 was a very difficult year for the company because it had to be downsized from 52 to 36 dancers because of lack of funds.
-Arthur Mitchell received the National Medal of Arts in 1995.
+Dance Theatre of Harlem then toured Russia for five weeks in 1988 and segregated South Africa in 1992.
+Mitchell established the Dancing Through Barriers outreach program, an ongoing “traveling university” of lectures, classes, and workshops for inner-city children in the US and England.
+In 1993 Mitchell received the Kennedy Center Honors Award and was given Living Landmark status by the New York Landmark Conservancy.
+1994 was a very difficult year for the company because it had to be downsized from 52 to 36 dancers due to of lack of funds.
+Mitchell received the National Medal of Arts in 1995.
 In 1997 Mitchell’s own dancers went on strike demanding better wages.

-In 2006, President Bush hosted a White House performance by and social dinner honoring the School of the Dance Theater of Harlem and it’s resident company.
-He also honored the outreach programs that the school has which give the opportunity to study dance to children all over the world. (via http://www.aaregistry.org/historic_events/view/arthur-mitchell-pioneer-dance)
+In 2006, President Bush hosted a White House performance and social dinner honoring the School of the Dance Theatre of Harlem and its resident company.
+He also honored the outreach programs that the school has, which give the opportunity to study dance to children all over the world.